NokIkNick/NokIkNick/README.md

 <br>
 🤝  I'm open to collaborating on any videogame projects.
 <br>
-⚡  Current looking for job.
+⚡  Currently looking for a job.
 <br>

 ### Skills